gerred/awesome-hensen/README.md

 ## contributing

-open a PR. this is a growing repository, not currently inclusive of past, present, and future work. this repo likes:
+i'm still unpacking all of my resources and curating! things will get missed. open a PR. this is a growing repository, not currently inclusive of past, present, and future work. this repo likes:

 * research and engineering to solve problems
 * in depth resources made with care and love